spinnaker-hackathon/gardening/README.md

 # Spinnaker-Gardening #CommunityHack

 Move the needle on continuous delivery projects at Spinnaker Gardening Days #communityHack, sponsored by SalesForce!
-Join user companies to learn and let your skills shine at this collaborative hackathon.
-We’ll address open-source feature requirements and extend the ecosystem.
+Join other Spinnaker users and companies to learn and let your skills shine at this collaborative hackathon.
+We’ll address open-source feature requests and extend the ecosystem.

 ## What is this?
-This is documentation for Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
-The goal of this doc is to set expectations and help you get started.
+This is documentation for the Spinnaker Gardening Days #communityHack, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
+The goal of this doc is help you get started.

 ## When is the event?
 The first event will take place online on April 9 & 10, 2020.
 [Click here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to register.
 Tickets are available for the hackathon,

 ## How should I prepare to participate in Spinnaker Gardening?
-1. Register for the event [here in Eventbrite](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111)
+1. Register for the event [on Eventbrite](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111)
 2. [Join Spinnaker Slack](join.spinnaker.io) and join the following channels:
-    * **#gardening-general**   Make general, public conversation.
-Please use threads for (welcome!) jokes and side convos
+    * **[#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF)**   Make general, public conversation.
+Please use threads for (welcome!) jokes and side conversations.
-    * **#gardening-ineedhelp**   Request help here from experts during the hackathon, or ask setup questions before it starts.
+    * **[#gardening-ineedhelp](https://spinnakerteam.slack.com/archives/CURFZGL2E)**   Request help from experts during the hackathon, or ask setup questions before it starts.
-3. Ask for your organization to "sponsor" your time at the event.
+3. Ask your organization to "sponsor" your time at the event.
 [Use this flyer](https://s.armory.io/v1ur0KQQ) to highlight the benefits of participating.
-4. Visit the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas) in the gardening wiki tab.
+4. Visit the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas) in the Gardening Wiki tab.
    * Review the ideas.
 If you have follow-up ideas, questions, or enthusiasm for an idea, join the listed __#gardening-idea-XXXXXX__ channel in Slack to discuss it.
    * If you have a project idea, follow the instructions to add it.
-Then go to Spinnaker Slack and create the Channel Name you specified.
+Then, go to Spinnaker Slack and create the Channel Name you specified.
 5. Leverage our "Day Zero" materials.
 We will announce in **#gardening-general** and publish the links on this page when they are available.
 The Workshops will be ready the week prior to the hackathon.
 We'll also host office hours on the day before the hackathon starts; you can ask for help there or in Slack.

     - Asynchronous Getting Started Workshop